An alternative lender offering mortgages and other home loan options.

 Is it safe to borrow from loanDepot?

 Yes.
-Your personal and financial information is encrypted, and it isn’t stored on loanDepot’s servers.
+Your personal and financial information is encrypted and isn’t stored on loanDepot’s servers.
 If you have trouble with your application, you can easily call a hotline for help.
 It’s easy to find most information you need on its site, especially in the frequently asked questions sections.

 How do I apply for a loan with loanDepot?